 This Peppermint Bark Recipe is one of the quickest and most delicious holiday candies you can make!
 Dark Chocolate and white chocolate infused with peppermint is the perfect dessert combination.

-This layered peppermint bark is a delectable blend of dark chocolate, white chocolate, and peppermint.
-It’s a holiday tradition in our family.
+This layered peppermint bark recipe is a delectable blend of dark chocolate, white chocolate, and peppermint.
+It’s a holiday tradition, everyone loves.

 Not only is it delicious to snack on, but it also makes a scrumptious gift for friends and neighbors.
 Peppermint just screams holiday 🙂